Eric Fanning: Career

-In the 1990s, he was on the staff of the House Armed Services Committee and later a special assistant in the Immediate Office of the Secretary of Defense.
+In the 1990s, Fanning served on the staff of the House Armed Services Committee and later as a special assistant in the Immediate Office of the Secretary of Defense.
 He later served as associate director of political affairs at the White House.

-He also worked at Business Executives for National Security, a Washington, D.C.–based think-tank and at Robinson, Lerer & Montgomery, a strategic communications firm in New York City.
+He worked at Business Executives for National Security, a Washington, D.C.–based think-tank and at Robinson, Lerer & Montgomery, a strategic communications firm in New York City.

 He served as deputy undersecretary and deputy chief management officer for the Department of the Navy beginning in July 2009.
 He was also deputy director of the Commission on the Prevention of Weapons of Mass Destruction Proliferation and Terrorism.

 President Obama nominated him to be Under Secretary of the Air Force on August 1, 2012.
 He testified before the Senate Armed Services Committee on February 28, 2013.
 The U.S. Senate confirmed him by voice vote on April 18, 2013.
 He assumed the position of Acting Secretary of the Air Force upon the resignation of Michael Donley on June 21, 2013.
 He served as Acting Secretary of the Air Force until December 20, 2013, making him the second longest-tenured Acting Secretary.

 In March 2015, Fanning was named "special assistant to the Secretary and Deputy Secretary of Defense (chief of staff)".

 Fanning was appointed Acting Under Secretary of the Army and Chief Management Officer by President Obama on June 30, 2015.
 On September 18, 2015, the White House announced that President Barack Obama would nominate Fanning as Secretary of the Army, and the President did so on November 3, 2015.
 Fanning left that position on January 11, 2016, to concentrate on his confirmation, being succeeded in the temporary position by Patrick Murphy.
 The U.S. Senate Armed Services Committee held Fanning's nomination hearing on January 21, 2016, and approved his nomination on a voice vote on March 10, 2016, though a hold was placed by Senator Pat Roberts, citing comments President Obama had made about closing the Guantanamo Bay prison.
 Senators John McCain, chair of the Armed Services Committee, and Roberts argued about the nomination in the Senate in late April 2016.
 McCain said: "What we're doing here is we're telling a nominee, who is totally qualified, totally, eminently qualified for the job, that that person cannot fulfill those responsibilities and take on that very important leadership post because of an unrelated issue.
 That is not the appropriate use of senatorial privilege."